-The American studies program at Mount Allison focuses primarily on the history, geography, literature, and culture of the United States, while also exploring the nation's government, politics, music, and art.
-The goal of the program is to give students a solid understanding of the country and its diverse population and culture as well as its place in history and its impact on the world.
+American Studies is an interdisciplinary program that give students a solid understanding of the country and its diverse population and culture as well as its place in history and its impact on the world.

-This interdisciplinary program draws on courses in a number of different subject areas, including:
+At Mount Allison, American Studies is an interdisciplinary program drawing on courses in a number of subject areas.

 - American literature